Black Liberators

 The Black Liberators was a militant civil-rights organization formed in St. Louis, Missouri, in the spring of 1968.
 The Liberators were led through most of their short existence by Charles Koen, who went on to organize a nationally noted civil-rights campaign in Cairo, Illinois.

-The organization was strongly inspired by the Black Panther Party which had established a firm base in the neighboring city of Chicago, adopting the party military-style uniforms, radical rhetoric, and black self-determination.
-The group was formally established in the summer of 1968 by veteran St. Louis civil rights activist Charles Koen opening a formal headquarters in 2810 Easton in the St. Louis downtown.
+The organization was strongly inspired by the Black Panther Party, which had established a firm base in the neighboring city of Chicago, adopting the party military-style uniforms, radical rhetoric, and black self-determination.
+The Black Liberators group was formally established in the summer of 1968 by veteran St. Louis civil rights activist Charles Koen opening a formal headquarters at 2810 Easton in downtown St. Louis.
 Just as the Black Panthers had adopted a Ten-Point Program, the Black Liberators adopted a five-point programme: